Oculus Go review — Mobility makes it a powerful experience

 Facebook’s Oculus division has been working on making virtual reality into an easier, more accessible, and hassle-free experience.
 The result is the Oculus Go, which you can use with no PC connection and no wires.

 The Oculus Go can’t run some of the beefiest virtual reality applications that have been made for the more powerful Oculus Rift with Touch controllers.
 But that’s OK, because the Oculus Go brings the power of mobility and wireless connectivity to VR.
+That’s important when it comes to making VR easy to get into for people who have never used it before.

 It’s a big tradeoff that will divide VR fans in the coming months.
 But at $200, the Oculus Go is far cheaper and a lot more mobile.
 You don’t need an expensive PC to go with a pricey headset.
 It could go a long way toward making VR a more mainstream tech.

 You don’t have to snap in a phone, attach a cable, or power up a PC.
 It’s just ready to go, and, as Oculus itself says, that makes it the easiest way to get into VR.
+All you have to do is sync a phone at first.

 What you’ll like